 Media do not use the kind of dissemination strategies used by the hoax.
 They [hoaxes] are made with memes, images, audio formats… many of the characteristics used by misinformation to amplify efficiently are not used by media in the same way with their truthful stories.

-We have had a bubble around fact-checking, especially after Trump[’s presidency] .
+We have had a bubble around fact-checking, especially after Trump’s presidency .

 The media ecosystem has changed in so many levels.
 We cannot think, write or choose the stories in the same way anymore.